 Snopes appears to suggest at the outset that Floyd was never convicted of armed robbery, but merely “theft” in “1998,” but then later in the piece, Snopes finally admits Floyd, 6-foot-7 and well over 200 pounds, was also convicted of armed robbery.

-FACTS: After black police officer Thomas Lane and Asian police officer J. A. Kueng responded to a 911 call and investigating what happened, these two minority race police located Floyd breathing heavily sitting in his van.
+FACTS: After black police officer Thomas Lane and Asian police officer J. A. Kueng responded to a 911 call and investigated what happened, these two minority race police located Floyd breathing heavily, sitting inside his van.

 Their bodycam footage shows that Floyd kept saying, “I can’t breathe.”
 After Lane received Floyd’s name and identification, he most likely ran him for wants, warranted, and prior arrests/convictions, as is Minneapolis police department protocol (not mentioned by Snopes).

 “A. Initiating a stop When making a traffic law enforcement (TLE) stop, the initiating squad shall:

 1. Notify the dispatcher of the location of the stop and the license number of the vehicle being stopped and initiate a call for service in accordance with P&P 7-100 Communications.

 2. Request a back-up unit or roll-by assist from the dispatcher, if one is needed or desired.

 • It is no longer a Department procedure to automatically start a roll-by or back-up to a TLE if the stop is made by one officer (able) squad.”